mrmrs/css-uncut/README.md

 # CSS UNCUT

-## WTF is this?
+## What is this?

 1. An experiment.
-2. The answer to a question I started to ask myself after I noticed my company serving up more than 1 megabyte of css.
+2. The answer to a question I started to ask after noticing websites serve up 200kb - 1MB+ css files.

 ## The Question